Coping with stress in hospital

 For family members and close friends, this may be one of the most stressful and emotional times in their life.
 People must look after their own emotional and physical health if they are to care for the patient and other family members.
 Support groups may be available at the hospital.

-It is advisable to discuss any concerns with the appropriate hospital staff who will provide guidance in this matter.
-It is usually preferable to tell patients any traumatic news (although they may forget) and at times, their reaction may be different to what is expected as a results of the brain injury.
+It is recommended families discuss any concerns with hospital staff who will provide guidance.
+It is usually preferable to tell patients any traumatic news although their reaction may be different than expected or they may forget quite quickly as a result of their injury.